Reading An Audiogram

 Understanding symbols on the graph

 Several different symbols are used to indicate hearing thresholds on an audiogram, which create a quantitative “picture” of your hearing ability or loss.
 Testing with earphones or headphones is called air conduction testing because the sound must travel through the air of the ear canal to reach the inner ear.
 The organs of the inner ear then transmit the sound to the auditory nerve and on to the brain where sound is interpreted and assigned meaning.
 A red “O” denotes air conduction results for the right ear on an audiogram.
 The results for the left ear are marked with a blue “X." Bone conduction testing is completed by placing a device behind the ear on the mastoid bone.
 Sound is transmitted through the vibration of the mastoid bone, and results are marked on the audiogram with a “greater than (>) symbol” for the left ear and a “lesser than (<)” symbol for the right ear.
+Refer to the audiogram below for a visual reference of an audiogram.

 Air and bone conduction and speech testing allow an audiologist to more precisely interpret and diagnose hearing loss.
 Each symbol (X or O, < or >) on the chart represents your threshold for a given frequency and, when plotted, represents overall hearing ability.
 In the sample audiogram, the individual's thresholds from 250 Hz through 8000 Hz denote hearing below normal in both ears.
 A person with this degree of hearing loss will struggle when there is background noise, with softer speech and when there are no visual cues and may complain that people mumble.
 This person would benefit greatly from hearing aids.